 Put your mushrooms in the sun!

+One vegan source of vitamin D that may be surprising to some is mushrooms.
+Specifically, those that have been in the sunshine.
 While retailers sell some mushrooms that have been exposed to UV light, most supermarket mushrooms are grown in the dark.

 According to a study in Nutrients, the vitamin D2 content of fresh button mushrooms is less than a microgram per 100 grams of fresh weight (g of FW).
 However, the study indicates that putting fresh mushrooms in the midday sun for 15-120 minutes increases their vitamin D content to more than 10 mcg per 100g FW.